maiktreya/tenantsUnion/readme.en.md

 ```

 For a detailed guide on how to set up the testing environment and run different types of tests, refer to the [testing guide](https://github.com/maiktreya/tenantsUnion/blob/main/doc/testing.md).

 ---

-## 🗺️ Roadmap

-Improvement plans and future implementations:

-- [ ] **DB Permission Review:** Audit and granularize permissions at the PostgreSQL database level for stricter access control @maiktreya 2025-10-01

----